SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 Punctuation is placed outside of quotation marks, British English style.
 For everything else (dates, times, spelling), we use American English style.

+### Colons
+Colons are used to introduce lists or to separate titles from subtitles.
+Only include the colon if the introduction isn’t a complete sentence.

 ### Commas

 We use the Oxford (serial) comma.
 For example, use "I had eggs, toast, and orange juice", not "I had [eggs, toast and orange juice](https://www.verbicidemagazine.com/wp-content/uploads/2012/01/why-i-still-use-the-oxford-comma.jpg)".

+### Exclamation Points

+Use exclamation points to express excitement or encourage the user.
+Don't use them for errors, warnings, or confirmation of basic actions as they are usually unnecessary and can distract from important details.

+### Ellipses and Truncation

+Use ellipses for truncation.
+Don’t use ellipses for placeholders or trailing off a sentence unless it is getting cut off.
+When truncating, think about which part of the string is most essential for the user.
+This may require truncating in the beginning, middle, or end of a string.

+### Periods

+In the UI, avoid periods for single sentences on their own.
+Whenever there are two or more sentences, use periods at the end of each sentence.
+Separate sentences by one space, not two.

 ## Release Notes